-Should we start by capturing pains first in a process workshop?
+Should we start by capturing pains first in a process discovery workshop?
 Or are we just inflicting more pain on ourselves?

 Why does this happen?

-It means that how I answer that question on any given day could result in a completely different answer.
+It means that how you answer that question on any given day could result in a completely different answer.
 Combine this with a group of different people and you also have to contend with how loud someone talks, their individual personalities and the level of engagement in this particular session.

-The psychologist Daniel Kahneman in his book ‘Thinking, Fast and Slow’ describes ‘substitution’ a behaviour common in humans when faced with difficult to answer and ambiguous questions.
+The psychologist Daniel Kahneman in his book ‘Thinking, Fast and Slow’ describes ‘substitution’, a behaviour common in humans when faced with difficult to answer and ambiguous questions.
 The brain is inherently lazy and always finds the easiest way to answer a particular question.
 When asked about the pains you feel in a particular process you’re unlikely to think really deeply about this and will simply substitute an answer that you can easily remember – therefore the last thing that happened to you rather than the most painful thing.

 Rather than starting with the pains session, it is important to start with defining and agreeing the process as it happens today.
 This provides a common language that the whole team can use.
 A common language to describe the pains in the same way, rather than multiple people describing the same pains in very different ways.

 As the process is laid out it will become easy for SMEs to describe pains and requirements in the context of the process.
 The prioritisation and sizing of the problem can then be captured live at the same time.
-This also makes it unnecessary for the team to have multiple workshops.
+This also makes it unnecessary for your team to have multiple workshops.

 Skore Digital Discovery

 At Skore we have specifically designed our platform to capture business processes live in workshops.
 Along with the process descriptions you can capture pain points and requirements, and quantify them, all in the context of the relevant step in the process.
 As the information is captured directly into the software there’s no need to take photos and write up notes afterward.
-Its effortless as your pain points, requirements and quantification data are also stored in the same place so no more multiple spreadsheets.
+It’s effortless as your pain points, requirements and quantification data are also stored in the same place so there are no more multiple spreadsheets.

 Instead of starting with a pain points or requirements session, you need to start with capturing the process.
 This gives you the framework with which to have a much more meaningful conversation about the pains and requirements in context.
-The conversations are not only more focused but the whole exercise is much quicker, keeping subject matter experts more engaged and onboard.
+The conversations are not only more focused but the whole exercise is much quicker, keeping subject matter experts more engaged and on board.